neect-aauav/credentials-writer/README.md

 	# maybe iterate over the names in the file
 	...

+	# set the total number of credentials to be generated (for progress printing purposes)
+	# here you can create a dummy instance of a credential just to set the total
+	new().set_total(...)

 	# create a new instance of a credential (maybe inside a loop)
 	credential = new()